casual position with Health Policy & Management; 12/31/2018 fixed end date; various hours; Monday - Friday

-Examine the long-term effects of major traumatic injury on veterans from Operations Iraqi Freedom, New Dawn, and Enduring Freedom.
-Conduct interviews.
-Contribute to the development of the Standard Operating Procedures (SOPs) for locating and contacting patients, as well as, the SOPs for conducting the interviews.
+Collect data for important study.
+This study will examine the long-term effects of major traumatic injury on veterans from Operations Iraqi Freedom, New Dawn, and Enduring Freedom.
+In addition to conducting the interviews, contribute to the development of the Standard Operating Procedures (SOPs) for locating and contacting patients, as well as, the SOPs for conducting the interviews.
 Contribute to data collection piloting and the development of a data collection guidance document to be used by other interviewers who join the team later.
 Once interviews and data collection are underway, provide regular progress and data reports to the Study Team at the Coordinating Center to include simple descriptive analyses.

 Perform other duties as required.

 High School Diploma or GED.
 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.
 Two years related experience.

 Experience in research.
 Access to high-speed Internet.
 Available to work up to 27 hours per week and have a combination of daytime, evening and weekend availability.
 Evening and weekend hours must make up at least half of available time.
 Be available to complete to work during the data collection period of July 1, 2017 through December 31, 2018.